EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 <Insert a picture of a labeled image here>

 If you encounter errors while running these scripts, please check the FAQ section of this guide.
 It has a list of common errors and their solutions.
 If you can successfully run the script, but your object isn’t detected, it is most likely because your model isn’t accurate enough.
 The FAQ has further discussion on how to resolve this.

+### Next Steps
+This concludes Part 1 of my TensorFlow Lite guide!
+You now have a trained TensorFlow Lite model and the scripts needed to run it on a PC.

+But who cares about running it on a PC?
+The whole reason we’re using TensorFlow Lite is so we can run our models on lightweight devices that are more portable and less power-hungry than a PC!
+The next two parts of my guide show how to run this TFLite model on a Raspberry Pi or an Android Device.

+*Links to be added when these are completed!*

+* Part 2.
+How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi (with optional Coral USB Accelerator)
+* Part 3.
+How to Run TensorFlow Lite Object Detection Models on Android Devices